« Back to home

 Android Studio was first announced at the Google I/O conference in May of 2013, and after a year and a half of public testing, it was released as a 1.0 product in December 2014.

-Android Studio 2.0 was in public beta testing on this month, as with IntelliJ IDEA community edition Android Studio is completely free and it can be downloaded from developer.android.com/sdk link.
+Android Studio 2.0 was in public beta testing this month.
+Like IntelliJ IDEA Community Edition, Android Studio is completely free and can be downloaded from developer.android.com/sdk.

 If you’ve been working with Android for a little while, you might have previously used Eclipse.

-Android Studio is Google’s second IDE for Android development, the original development environment, so, the Android Developer Tools plugin for Eclipse (ADT), is no longer in development.
+Android Studio is Google’s second IDE for Android development.
+The original development environment, the Android Developer Tools plugin for Eclipse (ADT), is no longer in development.

 The ADT plugin can’t even be easily downloaded from the Android Developer website, so if you haven’t already switched over from Eclipse, it’s definitely time to do so now.